In the Lost Lands: Box office

-In the Lost Lands grossed $1.8 million in the United States and Canada, and $4.2 million in other territories, for a worldwide total of $6.1 million.
-The movie is unlikely to be a box office hit with its reported $55 million budget.
+In the Lost Lands grossed $1.9 million in the United States and Canada, and $4.7 million in other territories, for a worldwide total of $6.5 million.
+Therefore, the movie was a box-office bomb with its reported $55 million budget.

 In its opening weekend, the film made $1.1 million from 1,370 theaters.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 17 critics, indicating "mixed or average" reviews.

-Amon Warmann of Empire and Peter Bradshaw of The Guardian both gave the film 2/5, noting: "Neither Bautista nor Jovovich can elevate this ugly-looking misfire.
-Fans of entertaining fantasy action need not apply." and "George RR Martin story flabbily retold in a dreary postapocalypse where Milla Jovovich has few spells to cast as a witch for hire" respectively.
+Amon Warmann of Empire and Peter Bradshaw of The Guardian both gave the film 2/5, with Warmann writing: "Neither Bautista nor Jovovich can elevate this ugly-looking misfire.
+Fans of entertaining fantasy action need not apply...", while Bradshaw described the film as a "George RR Martin story flabbily retold in a dreary postapocalypse where Milla Jovovich has few spells to cast as a witch for hire."

 David Ehrlich of IndieWire wrote: "This eyesore of a film is so ugly and confusing to look at it that its fable-like story — incoherent even by Anderson’s standards — never has even the slightest chance to overcome how difficult it is to see".

-Nick Schager of The Daily Beast gave a more positive review, stating: "[In The Lost Lands is]A Beautifully Bonkers B-Movie About Witches and Werewolves".
+Nick Schager of The Daily Beast gave a more positive review, calling the film "A Beautifully Bonkers B-Movie About Witches and Werewolves".